“Succession” Season Four Review [Spoilers]

 Despite financiers sitting outside waiting to meet them, they almost instantly abandoned their startup when they realise they could potentially usurp their father and buy Pierce instead of him.
-Off they head to wine country to negotiate with Nan Pearce where Roman delivered one of that episode’s many great lines:
+Off they head to wine country to negotiate with Nan Pearce where Roman delivered one of that season’s many great lines:

 Great, I’m meeting an old woman about newspapers.